Lasso Meets Horseshoe : A Survey: Introduction

-The current literature provides a rich variety of methodologies for high-dimensional inference based on regularization which implicitly or explicitly penalizes models based on their dimensionality.
-The gold standard is Lasso (Least Absolute Shrinkage and Selection Operator) that produces a sparse point estimate by constraining the $\ell_1$ norm of the parameter vector.
-Lasso's widespread popularity is due to a number of factors, particularly its computational efficiency with Least Angle Regression method due to \cite{efron_least_2004} and simple coordinate descent approaches of \citet{friedman_pathwise_2007} as well as its ability to produce a sparse solution, with optimality (oracle) properties for both estimation and variable selection. \cite{buhlmann2011statistics, james2013introduction, hastie2015statistical} provide excellent references for different aspects of Lasso and its various modifications.
+There are a rich variety of methodologies for high-dimensional regularization which implicitly or explicitly penalize model dimensionality.
+Lasso (Least Absolute Shrinkage and Selection Operator) produces a sparse estimate by constraining the $\ell_1$ norm of the parameter vector.
+Lasso's widespread popularity is due to a multitude of factors, in particular due to the computational efficiency of the least angle regression (LARS) \citep{efron_least_2004} or the simple coordinate descent approaches of \citet{friedman_pathwise_2007}, and its ability to produce a sparse solution, with optimality (oracle) properties for both estimation and variable selection \citep[\textit{vide}][]{buhlmann2011statistics, james2013introduction, hastie2015statistical}.
+Table~\ref{tab:lasso:ext}, adapted from \citet{tibshirani2014praise}, gives a list of popular regularization methods based on Lasso.

-Broadly speaking, Bayes procedures are classified into two categories: discrete mixtures or ``two-groups" model or ``spike-and-slab" priors \citep{johnstone2004needles,efron2010large,efron2008microarrays,bogdan2011asymptotic} and shrinkage priors \citep{armagan2011generalized,armagan2013generalized,carvalho2009handling,carvalho2010horseshoe,griffin2005alternative,polson2010shrink,castillo2012needles}.
-The first places a point mass at zero and an absolutely continuous prior on the non-zero elements of the parameter vector.
-The second entails placing absolutely continuous shrinkage priors on the entire parameter vector, that shrink the entire coefficient towards zero.
+Bayes procedures, on the other hand, can be classified into two categories: two-groups model or spike-and-slab priors \citep{johnstone2004needles,efron2008microarrays,efron2010large,bogdan2011asymptotic,castillo2012needles} and global-local shrinkage priors \citep{carvalho2009handling,carvalho2010horseshoe,griffin2005alternative,armagan2011generalized,armagan2013generalized,polson2010shrink}, with the horseshoe prior \citep{carvalho2010horseshoe} being one of the most popular methods.
+The first class, spike-and-slab prior, places a discrete mixture of a point mass at zero (the spike) and an absolutely continuous density (the slab) on each parameter.
+The second entails placing absolutely continuous shrinkage priors on the entire parameter vector that selectively shrinks the small signals.
+Table \ref{tab:one-gps} provides a sampling of a few continuous shrinkage priors popular in the literature.
 Both these approaches have their own advantages and caveats, which we discuss in turn.
-A key duality being that a penalized approach can be interpreted as Bayesian mode of the posterior distribution under an appropriate shrinkage prior \citep{polson2015mixtures}.
+A key duality is that the point estimate from a regularization approach can be interpreted as Bayesian mode of the posterior distribution under an appropriate shrinkage prior.